RUCAIBox/CARP/README.md

 # CARP
-This repo provides the CARP dataset and the source code of our paper: `Evaluating and Improving Tool-Augmented Computation-Intensive Math Reasoning`.
+This repo provides the CARP dataset and the source code of our paper: [Evaluating and Improving Tool-Augmented Computation-Intensive Math Reasoning](https://arxiv.org/abs/2306.02408).

 ## The CARP Dataset
 The **CARP** dataset consists of 4,886 middle school computation-intensive algebra problems, and each problem is associated with a natural language solution and an annotated EFG.